Akash147/youtube-dl-php/README.md

-Youtube download extraction script in PHP.
+<h2>Youtube download link extraction script in PHP.</h2>
-Simply scraps youtube video webpage and build links for downloading the script.
+Simply scraps youtube videopage and build links for downloading the video.
+Click on the link and your downloads should start.